OpenNews/srccon/_transcripts/SRCCON2018-archiving-news-websites.md

 Albert: And one more.
 Maybe by a show of hands, how many people work for a news organization in like a sort of technical or developer role?
 And then how many are more, like, a reporter or editor or more news gathering?
 And then anyone who works for like a cultural institution or someone interested in news content.

 Kathleen: Just to orient everybody.
-There are three kinds of born technology and each live in their own universe in terms of being archived and their ability.
-The first that have a print element to their publication that consent has been digital -- content -- for more than 30 years.
+There are three kinds of born digital technology and each live in their own universe in terms of being archived.
+The first that have a print element to their publication that content has been digital for more than 30 years.
 That content has been archived in a way through some of the vendor services that have contracts with your organization, the people that used to be in charge of that digital content, the news, researchers or news librarians were the first to get fired so most of them are gone, and the kind of things that used to happen to make sure those databases were being managed properly is mostly not happening anymore.
 That has historically been a source of some revenue for the news organization that would share that content.
 The thing to remember with those databases is they were never the entire content of the newspaper.

 The visuals, graphics, illustrations and agate, any of the freelance stuff is not in there.
 That has never been a complete archive of the print publication.